What is Legal Aid, 18-B, N.Y.C.D.S, N.D.S.and C.F.R?

 Alphabetical lists of defendants are posted daily in the lobby of 100 Centre Street, New York, NY 10013, in the Central Clerk's Office at 100 Centre Street, Room 1000, New York, NY 10013, 646-386-4000, and in the Clerk's Office at 111 Centre Street, Room 927, New York, NY 10013 646-386-4300.
 In addition, each court part has a calendar listing cases to be called in the part that day.
 If the defendant's name does not appear in either place, ask for assistance at one of the offices listed above.

 Another way to find out where your case is pending is by going to E-Courts.
-Click on "future criminal court appearance," fill in the defendant's name and click on "find court date."
+Click on WebCriminal and select Defendant Name.
+Enter the first and last name.
+Select New York Supreme Criminal Court and click Search.
 The indictment number, court part as well as the date are provided.

 What do I do if I miss a court date?